robertorcosta/azure-docs.pt-br/articles/azure-resource-manager/templates-cloud-consistency.md

 }
 ```

-Referenciando a chave do local do objeto no defaultValue do parâmetro de entrada, em tempo de execução, o Azure Resource Manager substituirá a função de modelo `[resourceGroup().location]` pelo nome do local do grupo de recursos no qual o modelo é implantado.
+Referenciando a chave do local do objeto no defaultValue do parâmetro de entrada, em runtime, o Azure Resource Manager substituirá a função de modelo `[resourceGroup().location]` pelo nome do local do grupo de recursos no qual o modelo é implantado.

 ```json
 "parameters": {